scrabbletank/farhome-rules/rulesdoc.md

 #### Effecient Brewing
 *Requires proficiency with Apothecary Set*

-When using your Apothecary set you create 2 potions instead of 1.
+When using your Apothecary set you can add an additional ingredient from any of the required ingredients.
+If you do you create two potions on success instead of one.

 #### Keen Reflexes
 *Requires level 12*